Menu

 return prices.get(item, 0.0)

-Why it breaks: The LLM has nothing to read.
-The @tool decorator throws a ValueError if the docstring is missing.
+What goes wrong: The LLM has nothing to read about the tool.
+Even worse, @tool throws a ValueError if the docstring is missing.

 Right: